Open to Full-Time MS in Accountancy

 ACC 417: Auditing

 Auditing principles and procedures are examined.
-This course includes an analysis of auditing and its relationship with financial reporting, with emphasis on the independent accountant’s attest function, as well as the consideration of ethics, legal responsibility, and regulatory influences.
-Statistical sampling and the role of internal auditors, as well as compilation and review reports, are discussed.
+This course includes an analysis of auditing and its relationship with financial reporting with emphasis on the independent accountant’s attest function as well as the consideration of ethics, legal responsibility, and regulatory influences.
+Statistical sampling and the role of the internal auditors as well as compilation and review reports are discussed.

-This course focuses on complying with the Sarbanes-Oxley Act as it relates to internal control systems.
-Accounting information systems will be covered in depth, with a focus on security in an information technology (IT) environment.
-Various IT issues will be discussed, including designing databases, implementing effective controls, network security, and auditing in an IT environment.
-The functions of both internal and external auditors will also be examined.
+Accounting information systems (AIS) will be covered in depth with a focus on security in an information technology (IT) environment.
+This course will also focus on complying with the Sarbanes-Oxley Act as it relates to internal control systems.
+Various IT issues will be discussed such as designing databases, implementing effective controls, network security, and operating in an IT environment.
+The functions of accounting will be examined in a technological environment.

 Benefits